Price from $249

 How harmony becomes part of your musical personality with a look at Bach, Mozart and Haydn as well as the harmonic approach of film composers like John Williams, Hans Zimmer and John Barry.

-Personal Feedback: Work on real-world professional projects and then send in your work to get personal feedback from a working media composer.
-Invaluable advice that can set you on the right path, insights that can make all the difference to your career.
+Personal Feedback: Everyone on the course gets access to all the harmony projects, but only on the Gold course can you send in your work to get personal feedback from a professional tutor: Invaluable advice that can set you on the right path, insights that can make all the difference to your personal development and career.

 - Harmony Two